m21ark/ldts/docs/REPORT.md

 > **Problem in Context**
 >
->  We need each element in the game to update its position
+>  We need a effective way to update the position of each element in the arena every game tick
 >
 >  **The Pattern**
 >
 >  We have applied the **Update Method** pattern.
 This pattern allows us to update the position of each of the elements without much complexity.
->  In the arena, we have multiple diferent elements that might change their position in each game cycle, so for each element we call the update method, in this case *setPos()*.
+>  In the arena, we have multiple distinct elements that might change their position in each game cycle, so for each element we call the update method (in this case *setPos()* )
 >
 >  **Implementation**
 >
 >  The ArenaUpdater handles the update of all elements.
 Inside this class, we have the arenaModel that has the game matrix inside it, that checks the interactions
-> among the elements, and for each of the elements, calls the update method.
+> among the elements, and for each one of them, calls the update method.
 > Since the update method only needs to alter the position, it can be implemented in the abstract class Element.
 >
 >  **Consequences**
 >
-> We achieve a game that updates whenever we want without much complexity.
+> We achieve a game that updates its element's position whenever we want without much complexity.

 </br>